ir-nlp-csui/indo-law/README.md

-# court-decisions
+# Dataset Indonesian Law

-There are **22,630 court decision documents for general criminal cases** in the `dataset` folder.
-The files available are in **xml format**.
+This is a dataset of **court decision documents** for general criminal cases.
+There are **22,630 file** in the `dataset` folder.
+The files available in **xml format**.
 The contents of the xml file are clean text generated from court decision documents in the form of pdf that available on the website of the [Indonesian Supreme Court Decision](https://putusan3.mahkamahagung.go.id/).

 The main tag of each file is the `<putusan>` decision tag.
 The section of the decision is represented by eleven child tags.
 The eleven tags are `<kepala_putusan>`, `<identitas>`, `<riwayat_penahanan>`, `<riwayat_perkara>`, `<riwayat_tuntutan>`, `<riwayat_dakwaan>`, `<fakta>`, `<fakta_hukum>`, `<pertimbangan_hukum>`, `<amar_putusan>`, and `<penutup>`.
 The following is a further explanation of the tags: